 2. Line each dinner plate with 2 cups spring mix.
 Divide and sprinkle each salad with about ¾ cup chicken.
 Place ½ cup of strawberries over each and ¼ cup of blueberries.

-3. Lay ¼ cup of sliced beets around the salad along with a small amount of chopped onions.
+3. Lay ¼ cup of sliced beets around the salad along with a small number of chopped onions.

 5. Before serving, drizzle 2 tablespoons of dressing over each salad.